Xtreme Sports (video game): Development and release

 Laddie Ervin, director of marketing for sports and racing titles at Infogrames North America, Inc., stated, "Xtreme Sports will get the adrenaline pumping for Game Boy gamers this summer [...]
 From skysurfing to skateboarding to street luge, Xtreme Sports will challenge even the most devoted sports addict."
-The game was known to not support Link Cable play and was set for a June 2000 release.
+The game was known to not support Link Cable play and was released on June 29, 2000 release.
+It was subsequently made available in 2014 as an emulated release via the 3DS Virtual Console in PAL regions on August 7, and in North America on August 21.
+It was also released for Nintendo Switch on August 15, 2023.

 Reception

+The game received favorable reviews according to the review aggregation website GameRankings.